Electa-Git/Z-tool/Examples/README.md

 ![Printed information](../Doc/img_6.png)

 When the process is finished, we can access the results in the specificed results folder.
 The admittances are ploted in _.pdf_ and saved as _.txt_ tab-separated files.
 You can read these matrices into by calling the [read_admittance](../Source/ztoolacdc/read_admittance.py) function.
-If the [stability_analysis](../Source/ztoolacdc/stability.py) function is called, then the results also include detailed system stability properties, such as the application of the Nyquist criteria to determine system stability, the eigenvalue decomposition of the closed-loop impedance matrix to reveal the system oscillatory modes and participating buses for the dominant one, as well as the computation of the passivity index of the different system matrices.
+If the [stability_analysis](../Source/ztoolacdc/stability.py) function is called, then the results also include detailed system stability properties, such as the application of the Nyquist criterion to determine system stability, the eigenvalue decomposition of the closed-loop impedance matrix to reveal the system oscillatory modes and participating buses for the dominant one, as well as the computation of the passivity index of the different system matrices.

 ![Results](../Doc/pdf_out.png)

+We recommend reading [these](../README.md#citing-z-tool) openly available papers and checking the webinar [slides](../Doc/Z%20tool%20webinar%20slides%2013-02-2025.pdf) and [recording](https://www.youtube.com/watch?v=AqK5q3ediU0) to better understand the package's functioning principles.
+You can find three step-by-step examples in the following subfolders: [2L_VSC](2L_VSC), [parametric sweep](Parametric_sweep) and [Energy_hub](Energy_hub).
+Feel free to reach out to [Fransciso Javier Cifuentes Garcia](https://www.kuleuven.be/wieiswie/en/person/00144512) in case of questions!

 ## Basic installation of Python dependencies
 After installing Python or using an exsiting Python version >3.7, you can add the necessary packages with the use of _pip_ following the steps below.